A compact support property for infinite-dimensional SDEs with H\"older continuous coefficients: Main results

-We do not take up the problem of the existence of exceptional times at which the support is unbounded, or the Hausdorff dimension of the set of such exceptional times, in this paper.
-For parabolic SPDEs, i.e.\ if the underlying spatial motion is a Brownian motion, such times do not exist, because the classical compact support property (i.e.~\eqref{CSP}) establishes the boundedness of the union of the supports of the solution at all times $t \in [0,T]$.
-In the present setting, this does not occur; the support does become arbitrarily large at certain times.
-To state this result, we define the extinction time
+As noted above, despite the compact support-type behaviour established in Theorem~\ref{thm_main_compact}, support propagation in the models we consider is qualitatively different from the classical compact support property.
+In particular, as the next result shows, for a solution to \eqref{e_sdesystem} there a.s.\ exists a dense set of exceptional times at which the support is unbounded.
+Hence, the full measure set of times on which $X_t$ has compact support cannot be improved to all times.
+For parabolic SPDEs with the compact support property, e.g. \eqref{eq_SHE} with $\gamma \in (0,1)$, such exceptional times do not exist, because the classical compact support property (i.e.~\eqref{CSP}) establishes the boundedness of the union of the supports of the solution at all times $t \in [0,T]$.
+To state our result on exceptional times, we define the extinction time